oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 3.7
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 3.8
--- Description: This version adds a policy to allow any authenticated user to -- read the school_fee_items table, which is necessary for students to view their fee statements.
+-- Description: This version corrects the user_roles policy to ensure -- admins can view all roles, which is required to properly list users.
 -- ==================================================================

 -- ==================================================================